helium/HIP/0032-split-dcs.md

 in one simple step that will naturally adapt to the current situation without much code necessary.

-This HIP does not have an affect to areas that have no other hotspots nearby.
+This HIP does not have an affect to areas that have no other Hotspots nearby.

 # Stakeholders